sota0113/go/README.md

-# Go API Server Just Return your JSON.
+# Go API Server Just Returns your JSON.

 just returns json object as an API server.
 Root directory is for health check and returns json "{status:up}".